dragon-fire-fly/german-idiom-quiz/README.md

 - increases the question counter each time a new quesiton is displayed
 - updates the progress counter (question x of y)
 - updates the progress bar
-- if there is exactly one question remaining, hide the 'next' button and display the 'end' button instead.
 - if there are no questions remaining on the quizQuestions list, add an end button event listener, which when clicked calls the `endGame()` function

 #### `getNewQuestion()`